Need support now? Help is available. Call, text, or chat 988outbound call

 Living With Bipolar Disorder: Attention and Memory Issues

-Bipolar disorder (BPD) can have a wide range of symptoms, and not everyone with BPD has the same experience.
-But for many with BPD, the condition affects their ability to think, focus, or remember things.
+Bipolar disorder can have a wide range of symptoms, and not everyone with bipolar has the same experience.
+But for many with bipolar, the condition affects their ability to think, focus, or remember things.
 This can make daily tasks harder.
 It can also affect employment.1,2

-People with BPD are just as smart as people without BPD.
+People with bipolar are just as smart as people without bipolar.
 But issues with attention and memory can affect this.
 Understanding the symptoms of attention and memory issues can help you better manage or treat these issues.1,2

 This or That